-After reviewing section on DUCTING, proceed with airflow measurements and adjustments.
-Unit's blower curves (in Specification Sheets) are based on external static pressure (ESP, in. of W.C.).
-The duct openings on the unit are considered internal static pressure, so long as ESP is maintained, the unit will deliver the proper air up to the maximum static pressure listed for the CFM required by the application (i.e., home, building, etc.).
+Unit blower curves (see Specification Sheets) are based on external static pressure (ESP per in/W.C.).
+The duct openings on the unit are considered internal static pressure.
+As long as ESP is maintained, the unit will deliver the proper air up to the maximum static pressure listed for the CFM required by the application (i.e. home, building, etc.).

 In general, 400 CFM per ton of cooling capacity is a rule of thumb.
 Some applications depending on the sensible and latent capacity requirements may need only 350 CFM or up to 425 CFM per ton.
 Check condition space load requirements (from load calculations) and equipment expanded ratings data to match CFM and capacity.

-After unit is set and ducted, verify ESP with a 1" inclined manometer with pitot tubes or a Magnahelic gauge and confirm CFM to blower curves in the specification sheets.
+After unit is set and duct work completed, verify the ESP with a 1-inch inclined manometer with pilot tubes or a Magnahelic gauge and confirm CFM to blower curves in the Specification Sheets.
 All units have multiple speed blower motors.
 If factory selected speed is not utilized, the speed tap can be changed.